emeraldjava/bhaawp/README.md

 Change Log
 ==========

-2014.1.3
+2014.01.13 Update the raceday registration form layout with bootstrap 3 css.
-- Add disable/enable booking option.
+2014.01.03 Add disable/enable booking option.

-2014.1.1
-- Refactored the plugin to follow a more structured format.
+2014.01.01 Refactored the plugin to follow a more structured format.

 Resources
 =========